tejash023/flickwave/README.md

    - Users can subscribe to the Application to access premium content.
    - Subscription plans will include different durations (e.g., monthly, yearly).
 4. Premium Content
-   - Premium content will be introduced, including exclusive movies and series.
+   - Premium content will be introduced, including exclusive movies and TV series.
    - Only registered users with an active subscription can access premium content.